red-collar-official/flutter_kore/docs/connectors.md

 We can also specify if we want to connect object without dependencies - in this case connected object won't be listening <b>EventBus</b> events and objects that this instance depends on also won't be connected
-It is usefull if you just want to use some method of small instance
+It is useful if you just want to use some method of small instance

 Examples would be: